 - Add green chili, salt, and pepper and mix well.

 - Make 16 meatballs using your hands.

-- Fry them golden brown with olive oil.
+- Pan fry them golden brown with olive oil.

-- Fry the onion until golden.
+- Saute the onion in the Crock Pot until golden.
 Add garlic and thyme, and toss for 1 minute.